AndreasNelson/3501lab4/README.md

 # 3501lab4

 ## How to Run the Code
 To run the code, execute the `Main.java` file.
 You can provide the test input as an array using the scanner in the terminal.
+The input includes the capacity of the bins followed by the number of items N followed by the items themselves separated by spaces.

 ## Efficiency Analysis
 The provided code achieves polynomial efficiency primarily due to its core algorithm that pairs items for optimal bin packing.